Haruka Umesaki

-Haruka Umesaki (梅咲遥, Umesaki Haruka) is a Japanese professional wrestler signed to World Woman Pro-Wrestling Diana, where she is the current WWWD World Champion in her second reign.
-She is also a former three-time WWWD Tag Team Champion alongside Miyuki Takase.
+Haruka Umesaki (梅咲遥, Umesaki Haruka) is a Japanese professional wrestler signed to World Woman Pro-Wrestling Diana, where she is the current WWWD World Champion in her third reign.
+She is also a four-time WWWD Tag Team Champion.
 She also appears in such promotions as Pro Wrestling Wave, Pure-J, YMZ and under the name Karma in World Wonder Ring Stardom.

 Professional wrestling career

 World Women's Wrestling Diana (2019–present)

 Umesaki debuted for World Woman Pro-Wrestling Diana in 2019.
 She is also known for competing in multiple promotions of the Japanese independent scene.
 At Seadlinnng Shin-Kiba 23rd Night on March 23, 2020, she picked up a victory over Honori Hana.
 At New Ice Ribbon #1078, an event produced by Ice Ribbon on October 31, 2020, Umesaki unsuccessfully faced Suzu Suzuki for the ICE Cross Infinity Championship.
 At a house show promoted by Pure-J on June 13, 2021, she unsuccessfully challenged Akari for the Princess of Pro Wrestling Championship.
 At Oz Academy Complete Control on February 13, 2022, Umesaki teamed up with Kakeru Sekiguchi to defeat Mei Suruga and Momoka Hanazono.
 On the fourth night of the Sendai Girls Acceleration, an event promoted by Sendai Girls' Pro Wrestling on February 27, 2022, Umesaki teamed up with Saori Anou in a losing effort against Manami and Ryo Mizunami as a result of a tag team match.

 On April 29, 2023, Umesaki defeated Ayako Sato to win the WWWD World Championship.
 On August 15, Umesaki had her first successful title defense against Kakeru Sekiguchi.